 BSci (Psy), PgDipPsy, PGDE, MEdPsy, MAPS

-Stanley Cheng is a teacher-trained psychologist.
+Stanley Cheng is a teacher-trained educational and developmental psychologist.
 He is a member of Australian Psychological Society (APS) and a committee member of the Melbourne Branch in the APS.
 He has been working as a psychologist within the public educational system in Victoria; and with previous experience working as a consultant psychologist for SPELD Victoria.
-He is also an AHPRA Board approved supervisor; experienced in supervising provisional psychologists undertaking Master program from different universities, including the University of Melbourne, Deakin University, and La Trobe University.
-Stanley has special interests in psycho-educational assessment and mental well-being promotion for young people.
+He is also an AHPRA Board approved supervisor; experienced in supervising provisional psychologists undertaking Master program from different tertiary educational settings, including the University of Melbourne, Deakin University, La Trobe University, and the Cairnmillar Institute.
+Stanley has special interests in supporting diverse learners and promoting mental well-being for young people.
 He also has experience as a subject matter expert in the state government, participating in a million-dollar state-wide project in establishing a centre of excellence that provides evidence-based advice, resources and guidance on meeting the needs and aspirations of diverse learners.
 His expertise specialisations in the project are dyslexia, dyscalculia, and ADHD.
 He is also an experienced trainer/presenter who has delivered seminars for over 30 different settings.

-Stanley is passionate in supporting individuals with a range of learning and developmental disorders, including intellectual disabilities, dyslexia, AD/HD, and autism.
-He has delivered dyslexia trainings for teachers in dyslexia identification and intervention.
-He was invited by SPELD Victoria to deliver a full-day training for psychologists in dyslexia assessment in 2015.
-He is a qualified administrator of the gold standard assessment instruments in diagnosing Autism: Autism Diagnostic Observation Schedule Second Edition (ADOS-2) and Autism Diagnostic Interview – Revised (ADI-R).
-He also has extensive experience in mentoring psychologists in conducting Autism and dyslexia assessments.
+Stanley is passionate about supporting individuals with a range of learning and developmental disorders, including intellectual disabilities, dyslexia, dyscalculia, AD/HD, and autism.
+He has delivered numerous trainings for teachers in dyslexia identification and intervention; and was invited by SPELD Victoria to deliver a full-day training for psychologists in dyslexia assessment in 2015.
+He is a trained practitioner in using ADOS-2 and ADI-R; having extensive experience in upskilling psychologists in conducting ASD and dyslexia assessments.
 He was on an expert reference group to support the APS to develop an online training module on childhood assessment in 2021.
 He has experience in collaborating with world-renowned researchers from the University of Melbourne and Royal Children’s Hospital, investigating the relationships between Attention Deficit and Hyperactive Disorder (ADHD) and writing performance so as to inform intervention planning.
 The research was published in Research in Developmental Disabilities and presented at the 5th Australian ADHD Professionals Association (AADPA) conference in 2022.
 He currently collaborates with Centre for Research in Numeracy Development and Learning at Macquarie University, investigating the development of numerical skills and mathematical learning difficulties through better assessment and intervention tools.